Parralol/Lab02ARSW/README.md

 * **testIntegration**

-  Validates if all methods in the program work properly.
+  Validates if all methods in the program work properly in a controlled enviroment and sequential execution.

 ### Acceptance test